 Disability Evaluation of Chemical Sensitivity

-Definition of Disability
+Understanding the Definition of Disability

 Evaluating Disability for People with Chemical Sensitivity

-People seeking benefits for their chemical sensitivity or MCS will have to prove that the condition is ongoing and prevents them from working or engaging in ordinary life activities.
-The primary qualifier for patients seeking disability benefits will be the Residual Functional Capacity (RFC) assessment that indicates how chemical sensitivities affect and limit their life activities.
-Medical records documenting the patient’s condition and history are also an important part of determining if it meets disability definitions.
-It must be almost impossible to prevent the reaction in order to prove disability status.
-If it is a more mild case where simply avoiding triggers is possible, it is more likely that the insurance company will push for workplace accommodations instead.
+People seeking benefits for their chemical sensitivity or MCS must prove that the condition is ongoing and prevents them from working or engaging in ordinary life activities.
+It must be almost impossible to prevent the reaction to prove disability status.
+If it is a milder case where simply avoiding triggers is possible, it is more likely that the insurance company will push for workplace accommodations instead.

 Working with a Disability Attorney